Bradley Walsh: Presenting

+In May 2023, the BBC announced that Walsh and his son Barney would be co-presenting the reboot of Gladiators.
+In December 2023, Walsh hosted the Royal Variety Performance at the Royal Albert Hall.

 Other appearances

-In 1997, Walsh had spot in the Royal Gala celebrating 21 years of the Prince's Trust.
+In 1997, Walsh had a spot in the Royal Gala celebrating 21 years of the Prince's Trust.

 In 2005, Walsh was one of the victims of an Undercover in Series 5 of Ant & Dec's Saturday Night Takeaway.
-At the end of that Undercover, he "stormed off".

 In 2007, Walsh took part in Northern Rock's All Star Golf Tournament on ITV, in which his team, Team Europe, won.
-Walsh stated that he has been playing golf since he was twenty years old.

-In August 2008, Walsh appeared in talent show Maestro on BBC Two, where he was placed sixth.
+In August 2008, Walsh appeared in talent show Maestro on BBC Two, in which he was placed sixth.

 Since 2015, Walsh has been a team captain on the sports-based panel show Play to the Whistle.
 Hosted by Holly Willoughby, the first series lasted for seven episodes, beginning in April 2015.
 The second series began in April 2016, followed by a third in 2017.

+Since 2019, Walsh has starred in the ITV travel series Bradley Walsh & Son: Breaking Dad alongside his son Barney Walsh.

 In 2020, Walsh was the "first ever double Undercover victim" in Series 16 of Ant & Dec's Saturday Night Takeaway.

 In May 2022, Walsh appeared on BBC Radio 4's Desert Island Discs; his chosen favourite record, book, and luxury item were "Always and Forever" by Heatwave, The Count of Monte Cristo by Alexandre Dumas, and a set of golf clubs and balls respectively.

 Singing career

 Walsh approached rival game show host Alexander Armstrong to ask him for singing advice in 2016.
-The result, in November, was Walsh's release of his debut album, Chasing Dreams, which peaked at 10 on the UK Albums Chart.
+The result, in November, was Walsh's release of his debut album, Chasing Dreams, which peaked at number 10 on the UK Albums Chart.
 It consists of covers of jazz standards such as "That's Life" and "Mr. Bojangles" as well as the title track, an original song written by Walsh.
 It became the biggest-selling debut album by a British artist in 2016, selling 111,650 copies.

 A year later, due to the success of Chasing Dreams, Walsh released a second album, When You're Smiling, consisting of more covers of traditional pop songs, and one original track.
-It reached 11 in the charts.
+It reached number 11 in the charts.

 Personal life

 Walsh married dancer Donna Derby in 1997.
-Together they have a son, Barney, with whom Walsh appeared in the travel series Bradley Walsh & Son: Breaking Dad.
-Walsh also has a daughter born 1982 from a previous relationship.
+They have a son named Barney, with whom Walsh appeared in the travel series Bradley Walsh & Son: Breaking Dad.
+Walsh also has a daughter born in 1982 from a previous relationship.

+Walsh lives in a barn conversion in Epping, Essex, with his family.

-Walsh describes himself as "very spiritual" and attends church.
+Walsh attends church and has described himself as "very spiritual".